Eelco05/Programmeerproject/DESIGN.md

 # Design

-## Wat heb ik nodig?
+## What do i need?

 - data
-- drie/vier visualisaties
+- 3/4 visualisations
-- korte beschrijving van gebied en geschiedenis
+- brief description of the area and its history
-- doelstellingen van het onderzoek
+- research goals
-- links naar relevant ander onderzoek
+- links to other relevant research
-- (optioneel) vondst foto's
+- (optional) vind pictures

 ## Data

-nog geen duidelijk idee hoe deze gestructureerd is.
-Kan ik mogelijk vanmiddag of morgen bij docent ophalen.
+- data will be a combination of MS access database, shapefiles, ESRI Geodatabase, .tiff images (often RAW)

 ## Visualisatie 1: *Kaart gebied*